Šime Budinić: Early life

 Budinić was born in Zadar in the period between 1530 and 1535 in a family that originated from the Zadar hinterland.
 His father was a goldsmith whose name was Mihovil and his mother Klara was from the De Sanctis family.
 He was most likely educated by the Franciscans from Zadar, and knew both the Glagolitic and Cyrillic scripts well.
 It is assumed that he completed elementary and humanist education in Zadar, and higher education in Padua.

 Budinić became a Catholic priest in Zadar and advanced to the position of canon in 1560.
 Scholars disagree whether or not Budinić attended the Council of Trent.
 For many years Budinić was a notary in Zadar and chancellor in the Roman Catholic Archdiocese of Zadar.
 As chancellor he wrote official documents using the Glagolitic script.
 While Budinić was a notary he had a lot of spare time which he used to read love songs.
 He is first mentioned in documents in 1556.
 Between 1559 and 1561 he wrote verses of love songs in dodecasyllable, seven of them still preserved, some of them in honor of Pelegrinović's Jeđupka.
 At that time he also authored one short Latin satire on the subject of cheated husbands.

 Budinić was a light-headed young priest who was even temporary expelled from Catholicism because of his misconduct, after he was reported for beating one of his fellow priests who swore his parents.
 Thanks to the influence of his family, this excommunication was abolished without endangering the advance in his career.
-In 1570 Budinić was appointed as chaplain of the Chapel of Saint Lucia on the island Pag and in 1577 he became chief vicar of the Archdiocese of Zadar.
+In 1570 Budinić was appointed as chaplain of the Chapel of Saint Lucia on the island Pag and in 1577 he became a vicar general of the Archdiocese of Zadar.

 Chakavian period

-In June 1581, Budinić travelled to Rome at the invitation of the Holy See to promote counter-reformation policy.
-According to one 1626 letter, Pope Gregory XIII invited Budinić to Rome to translate the Catichesis of Peter Canisius into Illyrian using Illyrian characters.
+In June 1581, Budinić travelled to Rome at the invitation of the Holy See to promote Counter-Reformation policy.
+According to one 1626 letter, Pope Gregory XIII invited Budinić to Rome to translate the Catechesis of Peter Canisius into Illyrian using Illyrian characters.
 Pope Gregory XIII ordered Budinić to prepare the Roman Catholic Catechism using Illyrian and its characters.
 It is unclear if Pope ordered any particular script.
-Although it is confirmed by many contemporary documents that Pope indeed ordered Budinić to prepare the Roman Catholic Catechism using Illyrian and its characters it remain unclear if Pope ordered any particular script.
-When Budinić arrived to Rome he became a confessor in Pontifical Croatian College of St. Jerome where he worked on improvement of the Glagolitic missals and breviaries.
+Although it is confirmed by many contemporary documents that the Pope indeed ordered Budinić to prepare the Roman Catholic Catechism using Illyrian and its characters it remain unclear if the Pope ordered any particular script.
+When Budinić arrived to Rome he became a confessor in Pontifical Croatian College of St. Jerome where he worked on the improvement of the Glagolitic missals and breviaries.

-During his stay in Rome Budinić wrote his first two books on the pure Croatian of the Chakavian dialect.
-According to one 1581 Vatican document, Budinić was preparing a translation into the Serbian (nella lingua serviana), which at that time in the Vatican and Dubrovnik was a term used for Cyrillic script, the preferred language for Vatican documents to be published regarding Slavic language.
+During his stay in Rome Budinić wrote his first two books on Croatian with the Chakavian dialect.
+According to one 1581 Vatican document, Budinić was preparing a translation into Serbian (nella lingua serviana), which at that time in the Vatican and Dubrovnik was a term used for Cyrillic script, the preferred language for Vatican documents to be published regarding Slavic language.